What is the Via Francigena?

 Walk with us

 You can also read more travel stories from Italy here.
-If you are interested in other pilgrimages, visit our other website, Follow the Camino.
+If you would like to join other pilgrimages, visit our other website, Follow the Camino.

 We are sorry that this post was not useful for you!